Centralisers of linear growth automorphisms of free groups: Proof of the theorem

-Thus $\chi_e$ is an automorphism of $M_e$.
+Thus $\chi_e$ restricts to an automorphism of $M_e$.
 While the choice of $h_e$ was not uniquely determined, any two choices will differ by an element of $\langle a \rangle$, so $\chi_M$ induces well defined outer automorphisms on each $M_e$.

 Now we claim that whenever $M_e$ is free abelian of rank 2 -- when $a^{t^kg} = a$ -- then this forces $y=1$, and hence that $\chi_e$ is the identity map.
 This is is the same as saying that $w \chi_M = w^h$ for all $w \in M_e$.